-Unless you are stationed on the Ross ice shelf, then it hasn’t escaped your notice that after the recent Viva Technology show in Paris, there will be yet another show for start-ups coming to your part of the world.
+Unless you are stationed on the Ross ice shelf, then it hasn’t escaped your notice that after the forthcoming Viva Technology show in Paris, there will be yet another show for start-ups coming to your part of the world.

 Viva Technology is big, but the CES in Las Vegas is THE event for high-tech companies worldwide.
 Last year much of it was concerned with IoT.
 AT Kearney says that the European Union will add 7% to its GDP by 2025 thanks to IoT.
 This amounts to an extra trillion dollars, about the size of Mexico’s annual GDP.